rspamd/docs.rspamd.com/docs/index.md

 - Service was blocked due to false positive detection by hosting provider
 - Despite multiple communications and clarifications, the block occurred
 - Services are currently being reviewed and will be migrated to a more robust provider
-- Public access to some Rspamd services will remain suspended until a proper solution is in place
+- **✅ Positive Update:** Due to generous community support, we expect the public fuzzy service to be back online in approximately one week

-We regret the inconvenience and are working to ensure this doesn't happen again.
+We regret the inconvenience and are grateful for the overwhelming support from the community.

 :::